garentyler/composition/README.md

 # Composition

-Composition is targeting 1.15.2, protocol version 578.
+Composition is targeting 1.8.9, protocol version 47.
 The main goal is to get a working server, then optimize for speed.
-1.16 support may come in the future, after 1.15 is completed.

 ## Development Resources